How to Build a Scaleable Accounting Practice in the Cloud

 If you want to ensure you’re really nailing your new way of working, have a look into Continuing Professional Development (CPD) schemes.
 They’re the best way to enhance your skills, and that of your team, in which you’ll gain knowledge and experience, both formally and informally as you work – beyond any initial training.
 It’s a great way to combine education and work.
 We believe in this so much that we created the FUTRLI Advisory Certification course.
 It’s 26 modules, covering everything from pricing advisory services to introducing forecasting to clients and all of the functionality within FUTRLI

-Your team will become more competent and efficient in their roles, agile in so much as they’ll be able to adapt to changes and developments in industry and in your firm – and have the ability to identify and close up gaps in their knowledge.
+Your team will become more competent and efficient in their roles; agile as they’ll be able to adapt to changes and developments in industry and in your firm.
 Your brand perception will be increased, and employing it internally encourages and promotes a good learning culture.
 In turn, you’ll notice that your team are more fulfilled in their roles, so staff retention will not be a worry.

 Firms that are resistant to changes like investing in CPD are likely to fail as staff won’t be as qualified as they could be.
 Resistance comes when people don’t understand how beneficial these are, and have no idea how to get started.
 CPD will keep your practice relevant and fast-track your (and your team’s) learning.